 While sweet dishes spring to mind first when thinking about coffee, there are a myriad of ways to incorporate the rich flavour into your next dinner degustation.

 “Coffee can be used in sauces or as a rub for grilled and roasted meats for added depth of flavour,” said Mr Adams.

-“Another recipe idea is Maggie Beer’s fantastic coffee flavoured Vino Cotto that easily treads the line between an interesting vinegar alternative and a complex topping for a caramelised banana sundae!” he said.
+“Another interesting product is Maggie Beer’s fantastic coffee flavoured Vino Cotto that easily treads the line between an interesting vinegar alternative and a complex topping for a caramelised banana sundae!” he said.

 Creating perfect coffee